danielbodnar/awesome-stars/README.md

 - [RyanNoelk/OpenEats](https://github.com/RyanNoelk/OpenEats) - :pizza: Self Hosted Recipe Management App :hamburger:
 - [ConduitPlatform/Conduit](https://github.com/ConduitPlatform/Conduit) - Batteries-included backend that works with any stack.
 - [Ulbora/ulboracms](https://github.com/Ulbora/ulboracms) - Ulbora CMS is a self-contained CMS (no database needed) written in Golang.
 It  uses a JSON datastore with content saved in both json files and in memory.
 You can download and upload a single binary ba
-- [codelitdev/courselit](https://github.com/codelitdev/courselit) - Create/Sell courses and info products, write blogs, host podcasts on your own branded website.
+- [codelitdev/courselit](https://github.com/codelitdev/courselit) - Create/Sell courses and digital downloads and publish blogs on your own branded website.
 An open source alternative to Teachable, Thinkific, Podia and the likes.
 - [surmon-china/nodepress](https://github.com/surmon-china/nodepress) - 🟢 RESTful API service for https://surmon.me blog, powered by @nestjs
 - [craftcms/cms](https://github.com/craftcms/cms) - Build bespoke content experiences with Craft.
 - [dashpilot/vue-headless-cms](https://github.com/dashpilot/vue-headless-cms) - Headless CMS that runs off (and saves to) a single JSON file